Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 DSC-enabled radios are easily identifiable thanks to a red button labeled distress.
 To make a distress call, you only need to press this button for 5 seconds.

-When sailing in close quarters, it functions like a Public Address system by allowing you to communicate your intentions to nearby vessels on time.
+When sailing in close quarters, it functions as a Public Address system by allowing you to communicate your intentions to nearby vessels on time.
 This puts you out of harm’s way by preventing collisions and accidents that could lead to expensive repairs.

 Another very important feature of the hailer is its foghorn.
 Needless to mention, this feature simply alerts other boaters of your presence in the fog.